emanuega/MERlin/README.md

 ```
 Here the images are contained in the directory %DATA_HOME%\test_data\ and the analysis tasks listed in test_analysis_parameters.json are run with data organization Culture_16bits and codebook HAEC1E1 using 5 cores for each process.

+The MERlin analysis results can be explored using MERlinView.
+The analysis of the data set test_data can be explored with MERlinView from the command line as:

+merlinview -d test_data

 ## Analysis tasks

 ### warp.FiducialFitWarp